meniRoy/node-leak-hunter/README.md

    }
    ```

-2. Objects that survive longer tend to live much longer
+2. **Major GC (Mark-Compact)**
+   - Handles longer-lived objects
+   - More thorough but slower
+   - Runs less frequently
+   - Scans the entire heap
+   - Takes milliseconds to seconds in large heaps
+   - Deals with persistent objects like:
    ```javascript
    // Long-lived objects example
    const server = new Server()  // Lives for entire program const cache = new Cache()    // Lives for entire program
    ```

-This behavior pattern led V8 to implement two distinct garbage collection mechanisms, each optimized for different object lifetimes:

-1. **Minor GC (Scavenger)**
-   - Focuses on new, short-lived objects
-   - Runs frequently and quickly
-   - Perfect for those temporary objects in your request handlers

-2. **Major GC (Mark-Compact)**
-   - Handles longer-lived objects
-   - Runs less frequently but more thoroughly
-   - Deals with those persistent server and cache objects

 Objects move through memory spaces as they age: